-Approximately 30% of patients with epilepsy continue to have seizures despite trying several anti-epileptic drugs.
-These 30% of patients is considered to have intractable epilepsy.
+Approximately 30% of patients with epilepsy continue to have seizures despite trying several antiepileptic drugs (AEDs).
+This 30% of patients is considered to have intractable epilepsy.
 Some of these patients can have surgery for their seizures- this is where a surgeon removes a piece of brain tissue to remove the seizure focus.
-This type of surgery (called ‘resective surgery’) can be very helpful—in some cases, > 70% of patients would be expected to be seizure free.
+This type of surgery can be very helpful—in some cases, > 70% of patients would be expected to be seizure free.

 So, what about the patients who do not respond to seizure medications and also are not resective surgery candidates?
 What do they do?
 Such patients may be considered for a device to treat their seizures.
 A device for epilepsy is something that is placed into a patient by a surgeon.
 The device is programmed to perform a function that stops seizures.

 Currently, there are three devices for epilepsy that are commonly discussed.
 Only one is FDA approved—this is the Vagus Nerve Stimulator.
 The other two (Deep Brain Stimulator and Neuropace) are not fully FDA approved.
 At this time, the Vagus Nerve Stimulator can be ordered by your clinicians.
 Deep Brain Stimulator and Neuropace are not fully FDA approved and are thus not available to the general public.

 A brief description of each of these three devices may be of interest: